HomeMichigan Online Horse Betting

 • 1998: The last horse races are held at the DRC.

-• 2004: Amid tensions between casinos and race tracks over whether to allow slot machines at the tracks, Proposal 1 passes, restricting most of the gambling operations in the state to casinos.
+• 2004: Amid tensions between casinos and Michigan horse race tracks over whether to allow slot machines at the tracks, Proposal 1 passes, restricting most of the gambling operations in the state to casinos.

 • 2008: Because of the economic downturn impacting the state, the Michigan Legislature elects to absorb the ORC into the jurisdiction of the MGCB as a money-saving measure.